-Where else in the US can you hike to a beautiful turquoise waterfall, go into a cave, have a swimming hole, stop along at beautiful springs along the way and of course… the toilet bowl…
+Where else in the US can you hike to a beautiful turquoise waterfall, multiple caves & grottos, find swimming holes, cliff jump stop along at beautiful springs along the way and of course… the toilet bowl!

 If you want some other Must Do swimming hole and waterfall hikes near Phoenix check out my list here!
 Or you can see a lot of my Sedona Top 6 Things To Do or Phoenix Best 18 Things To Do As Well!

-There are fish in the streams, logs you have to walk over to cross the springs, frogs and more as you are immersed in neature.
-This is all before you even get to the best part at the end!
+There are fish in the streams, frogs and more stuff to see as you are immersed in the springs and neature.
+This is all before you even get to the best part of the entire hike!
+Also keep an eye open for crayfish in the stream under rocks.

-- The most “end payoffs” of any hike in Arizona outside of Havasupai.
+- The most “payoffs” of any day hike in Arizona or that I have ever seen.

 - Great for kids if they are fit enough for the hike.